Privacy Policy and Data Protection

 3. Nature and Purposes of Processing

-Personal data is processed for:
+Data is processed for:

-- risk management
+- risk management and compliance with professional obligations

 - administrative and financial records